 VPNs rely on the castle-and-moat security approach, meaning that anyone inside the perimeter can access all the systems, assets and crown jewels.
 While a VPN is more secure than the public network, it is still vulnerable to cyber attackers.
 If an attacker manages to breach your VPN, the assets in your network will be immediately exposed.
 Adding more security solutions to overcome this obstacle will also make the network more complex and costly to uphold.

 Zero Trust is a security framework that provides organizations with identity-based access for their users.
 Rather than inherently trusting users because of their location (ie. inside the corporate network or connected to a VPN), every user and device is verified and validated before being granted access to any app, system, or asset.

 - Agility: IT Managers and DevOps can easily add or remove security policies and user authorization based on their immediate business needs.
 ABAC (attribute based access control) and RBAC (role based) make life much easier when granting access to specific applications.

 - Cost-effectiveness: Easy implementation – just add the ZTA connector – and simple management

-- Broad use-case fit: Implement for remote work, PAMs, 3rd parties, M&As, and more.
+- Broad use-case fit: Implement for remote work, PAMs, 3rd party access, M&As, and more.

 - Security: Above all, zero trust architecture provides real granular security that protects networks, externally and internally.
-No trust is given, so no perpetrator is allowed access.
+No inherent trust is ever granted, severely limiting the ability of bad actors to gain access.

-Zero Trust can also be used combined with a VPN secure connection, especially if used for a specific network segment.
-In such cases, Zero trust models can strengthen the company perimeter through micro segmentation and provide an extra layer of security if hackers gain access to the VPN.
+Zero Trust can also be used in combination with a VPN connection, especially if used for a specific network segment.
+In such cases, Zero Trust can strengthen the company perimeter through micro segmentation and provide an extra layer of security if hackers succeed to access to the VPN.